How to Use the Crowd Calendar to Pick Which Park to Visit

 Now suppose we want to see what day is best to visit Epcot between October 3 and October 7.
 Epcot crowds for those days are labelled: October 3 - '1', October 4 - '5', October 5 - '5', October 6 - '5', October 7 - '1'.
 So, all else being equal, our best day for Epcot looks to be either October 3 or October 7.

-As a rule, we don't recommend visiting a park hosting special events such as Grad Nights, Gay Days, Star Wars Weekends, and special corporate events.
+As a rule, we don't recommend visiting a park hosting special events such as Grad Nights, Gay Days, and Star Wars Weekends.
 These days typically have fewer park hours in which to tour, and while the wait times can be low, there may be an influx of people that will cause bottlenecks around the park.
 A good example is the Food & Wine Festival at Epcot.
 Guests flock to World Showcase to try the food kiosks, but don't take in the attractions.
 Weekends during Food & Wine can be some of the busiest in the fall, but the wait times will be relatively low.